zincsearch/zincsearch/README.md

 Note: Zinc and all its APIs are considered to be alpha stage at this time.
+Expect breaking changes in API contracts and data format before at this stage.
 # Zinc Search Engine

 Zinc is a search engine that does full text indexing.
-It is a lightweight alternative to Elasticsearch and runs in less than 100 MB of RAM.
+It is a lightweight alternative to Elasticsearch and runs using a fraction of the resources.
 It uses [bluge](https://github.com/blugelabs/bluge) as the underlying indexing library.

 It is very simple and easy to operate as opposed to Elasticsearch which requires a couple dozen knobs to understand and tune.